ZhenyanLuo/NCI_manual/Readme.md

 No-interactive job will be killed after 30 minutes, to transfer large files, you can submit a PBS job for transfering.

-For small size files (smaller than around 600 Gb) which will take less than 30 minutes to transfer

-####

 #### About Singularity